 - If the crash caused more than $1,000 in vehicle damages

 You must lawfully report the accident to the police immediately in these situations.
 You then have 10 days from the date of the collision to file a report with the Texas Department of Transportation.
 If you called the police, the responding officer will typically submit the report to the DOT for you.
 Otherwise, you will have to file the report yourself.
 Get copies of all accident reports for your insurance claim.
-A San Antonio car accident lawyer can help you handle your claim and negotiate with the insurance company while you worry about recovering from injuries.
+A San Antonio car accident attorney can help you handle your claim and negotiate with the insurance company while you worry about recovering from injuries.

 Protect Your Well-Being